Rev. August 9th, 2016

 - A cookie can't read data off your hard disk or read cookie files created by other sites.

 - You may opt out of these tracking cookies by turning cookies off in your browser.
-You do not need to have cookies turned on to use most areas of this Site.
+You do not need to have cookies turned on to use most areas of this website.

-- You may view the content of cookies on your PC using any text editor (Notepad, Word, etc.)
+- You may view the content of cookies on your PC at any time using the browser's developer tools.

 - You may delete tracking cookies at any time